Buenavista, Quindío

 Buenavista is a municipality in the south-central part of the department of Quindío, Colombia.
-It is known and named for the spectacular view over the department.
+Its known and named for the spectacular view over the department.
 The township is located 33 km south of the departmental capital Armenia.

-In 2005 it had an estimated population of 5,800, of which 2,100 live in the urban center.
-It is the smallest municipality by population in Quindío.
+In 2023 the town had an estimated population of 3,220 being the municipality with the least population of Quindío.

 Geography

 Buenavista is situated in the western slopes on the central Cordillera and is characterized by its steep terrain.
 It is bounded to the north and west by Calarcá, to the east by Córdoba with the Verde River forming the limit, and to the south by Pijao.
-It has an area of 41 km², the smallest municipality in the department.
+It has an area of 41 km2, the smallest municipality in the department.

+Climate

+The average temperature of Buenavista is 20 °C with a subtropical highland climate.

-The main town is located at 4°32′N 75°41′W, at an altitude of 1,483 metres, with an area of 14 hectares.
+The urban area is located at 4°32′N 75°41′W, at an altitude of 1,483 metres, with an area of 14 hectares.